by Hess Sakal, 2007, with edits in 2011 and 2023

 Part

-We use this term, since we see it as reflecting our individual selfhoods rather than the number of bodies we have.
-We may be a single legal entity, but it’s like a car.
-There are a lot of drivers using it.
+We use this term, since we see it as reflecting our individual selfhoods rather than the number of bodies we have, though we often use “system members” or “headmates” to be less ambiguous.
+We may be a single legal entity, but so is a corporation.

 Personality